 Since there are no official guidelines for the holiday, there's no wrong way to celebrate it.
 To that end, other organizations have gotten in on the festivities to support great causes.
 For instance, Rancho Obi-Wan, a “Star Wars” museum, run by former Lucasfilm head of fan relations Steve Sansweet, has used this week to highlight a fundraiser for their education and preservation mission.

 The U.S. Rebel Alliance, an organization created by the fan activist Andrew Slack, has used the day to talk about the importance of mentors and teachers by way of Yoda.
-Using the #TeachMeYouDid tag, they've taken the holiday and tried to make it an opportunity to honor the teachers of our lives, and for many, "Star Wars" itself is that teacher.
+Using the #TeachMeYouDid tag, they took the holiday and tried to make it an opportunity to honor the teachers of our lives, and for many, "Star Wars" itself is that teacher.

 However people celebrate, it's good news for Disney and Lucasfilm, as it's essentially free publicity.
-Ratcliffe continues, "The holiday has gained traction in the media in the last five or so years to the point where even people who don't know Star Wars — like my mom — will text me to say, 'May the Fourth be with you!'""
+"The holiday has gained traction in the media in the last five or so years to the point where even people who don't know Star Wars — like my mom — will text me to say, 'May the Fourth be with you!'"
+Ratcliffe said.

 That's not to say that the owners of "Star Wars" and their merchandising partners don't get in on the celebration as well.
 Sales on every type of "Star Wars" merchandise available abound on May 4, and let's be honest, it wouldn't be a true American holiday without this feature.